MinseokKim0813/IntroToIM/finalProject/journal.md

 2021/06/30

 Today, I have added the specific details about the final project.
 On the breadboard, there would be 3 buttons; unlike the initial thought, the speed of the walls would not increase as the difficulty of the game is already quite high as the player needs to control 2 different kinds of inputs on the breadboard.
 Since there are multiple input devices for the player, the buttons and the potentiometer would have to be easy to control - for example, they would need to have enough distance from the wires.

+In Processing, I have created the start page where the title and my name displays.
+Since the game is about going through as many walls as possible and getting higher score, I have put an image of a wall and decided the name of the game as "Through the Walls".